swaptacular/swpt_accounts/protocol.rst

    see.
 If the transfer is being dismissed, this MUST be ``0``. [#flags-limitations]_

+ts : date-time
+   The moment at which this message was sent (the message's timestamp).

 When server implementations processes a `FinalizePreparedTransfer`_ message, they MUST first verify whether the specified prepared transfer exists in server's database: